How to activate and use Windows Boot Manager?

 • Click the SELECT Windows ISO image you downloaded.

-• Check that the Partition Type is set to MBR and that the Destination System is set to BIOS or UEFI .
+• Verify that the Partition Type is set to MBR and that the Destination System is set to BIOS or UEFI .

-• Click the START to start creating the bootable USB disk.
+• Click the START to begin creating the bootable USB drive.

 • Restart your computer and press the F2 (or another key depending on your computer model) to enter the BIOS.

-• Boot menu and set the Boot Mode to Legacy Support .
+• Open the Boot and set the boot mode to Legacy Support .
 Also set USB Boot to Enabled .

 Bios menu